+MAINE

-70 MAINE Persons who can receive or administer ("laypersons") Individual at risk of experiencing an opioid-related drug overdose.
-Member of an individual's immediate family or a friend of the individual in the latest and the individual. individual or another person in a position to assist the individual if the individual is at risk of experiencing an opioid-related drug overdose.
-Law enforcement agency.
+Persons who can Individual at risk of experiencing an opioid-related drug

+receive or administer overdose.

+("laypersons") Member of an individual's immediate family or a friend of the individual or another person in a position to assist the individual if the individual is at risk of experiencing an opioid-related drug overdose.
+In the following series of the individual is at risk of experiencing an opioid-related drug overdose.

+• Law enforcement agency.

 Regional or county jail.

 Correctional facility.

 Municipal fire department.

-Layperson possession Person acting in good faith and with reasonable care is immune from without prescription criminal and civil liability and is not subject to professional disciplinary action for possessing or providing to another person naloxone hydrochloride.
-Layperson Layperson may administer naloxone hydrochloride to an individual administration if he or she believes in good faith that the individual is experiencing Layperson immunity an opioid-related drug overdose.
-Person, acting in good faith and with reasonable care, is immune Layperson inimumity from criminal and civil liability and is not subject to professional disciplinary action for administering naloxone hydrochloride to an individual whom the person believes in good faith is experiencing an opioid-related drug overdose or for any outcome resulting from such actions.
-Training and Maine Medical Direction and Practices Board must establish education requirements medical training protocols for law enforcement officers, requirements corrections officers, and municipal firefighters in order for these individuals to be able to administer naloxone.
-An overdose prevention program established under the law may distribute unit-of-use packages of naloxone hydrochloride and the medical supplies necessary to administer the naloxone hydrochloride to a person who has successfully completed training provided by the overdose prevention program that meets the protocols and criteria established by the Department of Co-prescription Health and Human Services.
-Not addressed by statute. requirements Thot addressed by statute.
-1 cquii ements
+Layperson possession without prescription Person acting in good faith and with reasonable care is immune from criminal and civil liability and is not subject to professional disciplinary action for possessing or providing to another person naloxone hydrochloride.

+Layperson Layperson may administer naloxone hydrochloride to an individual

+administration if he or she believes in good faith that the individual is experiencing an opioid-related drug overdose.

+Layperson immunity Person, acting in good faith and with reasonable care, is immune from criminal and civil liability and is not subject to professional disciplinary action for administering naloxone hydrochloride to an individual whom the person believes in good faith is experiencing an opioid-related drug overdose or for any outcome resulting from such actions.

+Training and education requirements Maine Medical Direction and Practices Board must establish medical training protocols for law enforcement officers, corrections officers, and municipal firefighters in order for these individuals to be able to administer naloxone.
+An overdose prevention program established under the law may distribute unit-of-use packages of naloxone hydrochloride and the medical supplies necessary to administer the naloxone hydrochloride to a person who has successfully completed training provided by the overdose prevention program that meets the protocols and criteria established by the Department of Health and Human Services.

+Co-prescription Not addressed by statute.

+requirements The addressed by survive.

+1 equil ements

-/1 MAINE Requirements placed on insurers An insurer authorized to do business in Maine may not: Limit coverage or refuse to issue or renew coverage of an individual under any life insurance policy because the individual has been issued a prescription for naloxone or has purchased naloxone; Consider the fact that an individual has been issued a prescription for naloxone or has purchased naloxone in determining the premium rate for coverage of that individual under a life insurance policy; or Otherwise discriminate in the offering, issuance, cancellation, amount of coverage, price, or any other condition of a life insurance policy based solely and without any additional actuarial justification upon the fact that an individual has been issued a prescription for naloxone or has purchased naloxone.
+71 MAINE Requirements placed An insurer authorized to do business in Maine may not: on insurers Limit coverage or refuse to issue or renew coverage of an individual under any life insurance policy because the individual has been issued a prescription for naloxone or has purchased naloxone; Consider the fact that an individual has been issued a prescription for naloxone or has purchased naloxone in determining the premium rate for coverage of that individual under a life insurance policy; or Otherwise discriminate in the offering, issuance, cancellation, amount of coverage, price, or any other condition of a life insurance policy based solely and without any additional actuarial justification upon the fact that an individual has been issued a prescription for naloxone or has purchased naloxone.
 Naloxone in schools Not addressed by statute.
-Dispensing or administration reported to PDMP According to information from PDMP/TTAC, Maine tracks naloxone dispensing in the PDMP.
-34 LAPPA did not locate a statute or regulation directing this reporting.
-Other provisions of note Recovery residence must store at least two units of naloxone for each floor of the recovery residence and must provide training in administration of naloxone to all of the residents, employees, and any other persons involved in the operation of the recovery residence.
+Dispensing or According to information from PDMP/TTAC, Maine tracks administration naloxone dispensing in the PDMP.
+34 LAPPA did not locate a statute reported to PDMP or regulation directing this reporting.
+Other provisions of Recovery residence must store at least two units of naloxone for note each floor of the recovery residence and must provide training in administration of naloxone to all of the residents, employees, and any other persons involved in the operation of the recovery residence. residence.